asifhassan8231/educational-site-react-router-simple/README.md

 # Rejection Therapy

-The link of the project [link](https://github.com/facebook/create-react-app).
+The link of the project [link](https://rejection-therapy-edu.netlify.app/).

-## Available Scripts
+## key points

-In the project directory, you can run:
+- this project is about providing self-help or motivational guidelines
+- an user can purchase courses from here
+- this website also includes blog section called reader's cafe for those who love to read articles